Andoryuuta/HBONOW-pagestrip-userscript/README.md

 # Notes
-* If you resize the window and the player gets misaligned due to the resize hook, simply press the hotkey again.
+* If you resize the window and the player gets misaligned due to the resize listener, simply press the hotkey again.